mattrude/windemere-basic/Hardware/README.md

 | PA2 (pin 4) | C (pin 17) |
 | PA3 (pin 5) | D (pin 16) |
 | PA4 (pin 6) | E (pin 15) |

+Below is a Simple key map with the left hand column showing the pin id as described above and the top row is the button id pressed.

 |   | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16 | 17 | 18 | 19 |
 |---|---|---|---|---|---|---|---|---|---|---|----|----|----|----|----|----|----|----|----|----|